 When I weave through the lines of cars, I feel like the king of the world.
-I can slip into the smallest space and at rush hours I am faster than a Porsche.
-But here, lying on my side, in this unfamiliar car park, a poor scratched carcase with my body squashed and one of my wheels completely buckled, I am not much to look at anymore… Just a little scooter come to play with the big boys, who’s paid a heavy price for his misbehaviour.
+I can slip into the smallest space and at rush hour I am faster than a Porsche.
+But here, lying on my side, in this unfamiliar car park, a poor scratched carcass with my body squashed and one of my wheels completely buckled, I am not much to look at anymore…just a little scooter come to play with the big boys, who’s paid a heavy price for his misbehavior.
 Can you see the brown stain over there?
 It’s a bit of oil I’ve spilled, a piece of myself.

 Mano, my owner, will have to get back from his conquest of the previous night on public transport; he’ll be late for the fourth time this month.
 His boss will reprimand him yet again and say such hurtful things that the only reply Mano will be able to make will be to give him a good punch.
-No-one will die… just out on unemployment, yet again.
+No one will die…just back on unemployment, yet again.

-It’s a pity, because it was at Mail Express - that he’s about to leave any time now - where he should have met Joanne…
+It’s a pity, because it was at Mail Express—which he’s about to leave any time now—where he should have met Joanne…

 Joanne dreams of traveling, like everybody does, but she’s a member of the ground staff at Roissy-Charles-de-Gaulle airport.
 She has spent her morning on the phone with a nasty little man of the Mail Express company.
-She was supposed to receive by courier the documents her client needed to travel with his guide dog.
-So the morning was rather wearing, but… no-one died.
-That time spent with her client will mark the beginning of a relatively long and smooth love story, but one which in the autumn of her life will leave her with a slight feeling of “I haven’t really lived life to the full”.
+She was supposed to receive the documents her client needed to travel with his guide dog by courier.
+So the morning was rather wearing, but…no one died.
+That time spent with her client will mark the beginning of a relatively long and smooth love story, but one which in the autumn of her life will leave her with a slight feeling that she hadn’t really lived life to the fullest.”

 Mano and Joanne would have fallen passionately in love from the first moment their eyes met.
 The first time their hands touched, each would have felt at the same time a little shiver run through their whole body.
 Everything in their lives would have had that little spice of happiness, the one that makes us pass through time and all its trials without doubting for a second that we have the right companion by our side.
 There would have been a child, then another, and another, two houses, one somewhere around Paris, the other in the sun of Portugal, with a lilac and pink rhododendron and a river at the bottom of the garden, difficult months when Joanne’s father died, tender words and acts, tables full of friends and good food, knowing glances, the illness of the youngest child and the ages it would take to find its cause, the serendipitous meeting with Doctor Luck, a few clouds, but mostly real rays of sunshine…